 Last Fall I decided my students needed a practice incentive.
 My goal was to get all my students practicing consistently.
 I wanted to keep my classes learning together as a cohort.
 I wanted them to move through their method books at a good pace.
-We were preparing ensmbles for the Christmas recital and I din;t want any kids cramming at the end.
-So, I decided to have some piano practice contests involving some sweet rewards.
+We were preparing ensembles for the Christmas recital and I didn’t want any kids cramming at the last minute.
+So, I decided to have piano practice contests involving some sweet rewards.

 Some kids don’t need rewards- but Most Like the Challenge!

 Some kids don’t need incentives.
 Music is its own reward, and they already practice consistently.
 In a perfect world all students would be this way.
 But in actuality, most students in my experience, need incentives.
 Everyone likes to earn bonus rewards.
 Kids also like sweets so that is an easy prize.
 Right?
 So, first I introduced the Hot Cocoa Party Contest.

 I wanted each class to want their class to shine the brightest, and so I devised a contest where each class could compete against the others.
 The prize would be a hot cocoa party based on the class with the most practice hours winning.

 Each week every student had to show me their practice charts in front of their peers.
 (Peer motivation is even stronger than Hot Cocoa Party rewards. ) The goal was that each student should practice five days a week.
 I would tally their practice days together.
 The class with the most practice days would win a Hot Cocoa Party the last week of class before Christmas Break.

 The kids loved this contest and our collective practice hours as a studio soared.
 In the end, one class won the party and felt pretty special.
 Everyone else had developed consistent practice habits.
 It was a success in my thinking.
 So in January I announced a new practice contest.

 Introducing the Donut Piano Practice Contest!